 When can I start?

 New students begin in the fall semester each year.
-The application deadline for the MHC program with no concentration is March 1, 2017.
-Applicants interested in the Art Therapy concentration must apply by April 1.
+The application deadline for the MHC program is March 1, 2018.